costa-group/forves/README.md

 The checker reads a sequence of blocks to check its equivalence from the standard input.
-Each case if formed by 3 lines: the first one is the optimized block of EVM instructions, the second line contains the original block of EVM instructions, and the third line contains the stack size.
-The checker will read triplets until the end of file (EOF, introduced by Ctrl-d in the terminal) and show all the results.
-For each case it will show a line `Example N: X` where `N` is the case number and `X` is a Boolean: `true` if the blocks are equivalent and `false` if the checker cannot determine the equivalence.
+Each case if formed by 3 lines: the first one is the optimized block of EVM instructions, the second line contains the original block of EVM instructions, and the third line has the initial stack size.
+The checker will read triplets until the end of the file (EOF, introduced by Ctrl-d in the terminal) and show all the results.
+For each case, it will show a line `Example N: X` where `N` is the case number and `X` is a Boolean: `true` if the blocks are equivalent and `false` if the checker cannot determine the equivalence.